 Skip to 0 minutes and 37 seconds MATTHEW: The Inspire to Be programme, It’s kind of we have a progression and a developed record that they can take with them.
 So again, they can reflect on what they’ve done.
 But we say that’s really key.
 So when we come into the year ten week, they have that kind of journal with them.
 But they also have their own reflection log through that week, as well.
 So when I sat in an interview, actually, well, when have I shown team work?
 When have I shown effective communication?
 What if I had to solve a problem?
 And actually, they’d link it back to all the– well, actually, in design and technology, I had a brief.
 So what did I do to go about that?

 Skip to 1 minute and 3 seconds When I was in math, what actually– what would I do there?
 So when I was, again, in PE, I was a football captain.
 So I had to lead by example.
 And I had to problem solve the tactics in a game we were playing at in school.
 So there’s lots of different ways that they can draw back in.
 And there are some wonderful feedback from employers.
 And they had such a– they were really well-prepared.
 They were very, very articulate.
 But they could draw on a range of areas about why they’re interested and why they should be given a job, you know?
 It’s that layering of a cake.

 Skip to 1 minute and 27 seconds There’s different slices, as you go through, that all feeds back into that student going into that interview actually feeling really confidently prepared.
 And actually, yes, well, being positive about themselves as well.

 Students demonstrating their learning to employers

-The Careers Learning Journey may be used by teachers to help students understand their careers learning over the course of their studies at school or college.
+The Careers Learning Journey can be used by teachers to help students understand their career learning over the course of their studies at school or college.

 What is important is the need to go beyond recording careers engagements in personal development plans.
 Instead, students need time to reflect and internalise a careers activity, so that they can convey their experiences to employers and in applications for further study.